soc221b/pinia-plugin-persistedstate-2/README.md

 You could pass common options to `createPersistedStatePlugin(options)` and `defineStore('store', {}, { persistedState: options })`

-- `storage?: Storage`: Defaults to `localStorage`.
+- `storage?: IStorage`: Defaults to `localStorage`.
 Where to store persisted state.

-- `assertStorage?: (storage: Storage) => void | never`: Perform a Write-Delete operation by default.
+- `assertStorage?: (storage: IStorage) => void | never`: Perform a Write-Delete operation by default.
 To ensure `storage` is available.

 - `overwrite?: boolean`: Defaults to `false`.
 Whether to overwrite initial state when rehydrating.
 When this flat is true use `store.$state = persistedState`, `store.$patch(persistedState)` otherwise.